New Students Transferring In

 Transfer students who have earned an associate of arts from a Minnesota institution or have earned the Minnesota Transfer Curriculum (MNTC) prior to enrolling at Morris as degree-seeking students will have all general education requirements for a bachelor of arts satisfied except for the foreign language requirement.
 Also note that Morris students must earn 60 credits in liberal arts coursework outside the discipline of their majors.
 The associate of arts or MNTC statement must be posted on the transcript submitted to the University of Minnesota, Morris in order for a student to receive MNTC credits at Morris.

 Are you transferring from the University of Minnesota, Morris to a Minnesota community college or state university?
 If you have completed the 13 general education categories and have earned 60 liberal arts credits outside the discipline of the major, your transcript may be certified to reflect that you have completed the Minnesota Transfer Curriculum (MnTC).
-Contact the transfer evaluation coordinator to request that the notation be added to your transcript.
+Contact the transfer specialist to request that the notation be added to your transcript.